Eye-opening, Practical, Fun

 Training

-Time and time again, individuals are promoted to or hired into managerial positions, with little or no training as to how to manage people or basic information of the employment laws or policies they are expected to follow.
-This void can wreak havoc in a workplace and have devastating effects on an organization’s bottom line as employees leave, misbehave, or land their employers in court.
+Too often individuals are promoted to or hired into managerial positions, with little or no training as to how to manage people or basic information of the laws and policies they are expected to follow.
+This can wreak havoc in a workplace and have devastating effects on the bottom line as employees leave, misbehave, or land their employers in court.
 Richwood recognizes the identifiable link between how employees are treated and organizational success.

-Richwood provides a variety of training programs that educate employees about the laws they are expected to follow, their own company policy, and optimum workplace conduct.
-Our programs are not boilerplate, but are customized to each organization’s industry, and specific concerns.
+Richwood provides training programs that educate employees about laws they are expected to follow, company policy, and optimum workplace conduct.
+Programs are not boilerplate, but are customized to each organization’s industry, and specific concerns.
 Sessions are interactive, lively and filled with humor.
 Programs include, but are not limited to:

 Sexual Harassment Prevention

-Our programs satisfy Section 46a-54 (15) (B) and 46a-54-204 of the Connecticut General Statutes Training Requirements and can be tailored to the needs of other jurisdictions as well.
-Generally, Connecticut law requires that sexual harassment prevention training be provided for any person or employer with fifty or more employees.
+Generally, some jurisdictions including New York and Connecticut require that sexual harassment prevention training be provided for any person or employer with fifty or more employees.
 The program is interactive, includes case studies and addresses each organization’s specific anti-harassment policy.
-At the end of the program, participants will be made aware of applicable laws, their company policy and procedures for reporting complaints as well as suggestions on ways to intervene if they experience or witness harassment.
+By the end of the program, participants are made aware of applicable laws, their company policy and procedures for reporting complaints as well as suggestions on ways to intervene if they experience or witness harassment.

 Managing Within the Law